sidmund/tapeworm/README.md

 tapeworm download LIBRARY
 ```

+If you add a URL from a [scraping supported site](#supported-websites-for-scraping), tapeworm will scrape that page to find song information and add that as a `ytsearch` query to the library.

-Invoking `tapeworm download LIBRARY` will first scrape YouTube with each recorded search query to obtain URLs for them.
-Then, it will download all URLs.
-Optionally, it will process the downloaded files further, e.g. tagging audio files.
+Downloading the library will first download each input (whether URL or query), and may then process the downloaded files further, e.g. tagging audio files.

 The behavior of the `download` command and subsequent processing is determined by the library configuration.